-- 1. Lift camper.
-Do not remove the wheels or hub/drum assembly. - 2.
-Locate the adjusting slot at the bottom of the backing plate and remove the protective cover. - 3.
-While spinning the wheel, use a standard brake adjusting tool or the blade of a screwdriver to rotate the star wheel until there is a heavy brake drag. - 4.
-Loosen brake shoes until the wheel turns freely about 3⁄4 to 1 full turn. - 5.
+- 1. Lift trailer.
+Do not remove the wheels or hub/drum assembly. - Locate the adjusting slot at the bottom of the backing plate and remove the protective cover. - While spinning the wheel, use a standard brake adjusting tool or the blade of a screw driver to rotate the star wheel until there is a heavy brake drag. - Loosen brake shoes until the wheel turns freely about 3/4 to one full turn. - 5.
 Replace the protective plug to keep dirt and moisture out. - 6.
-Replace all parts and lower camper. - 7.
-Repeat procedure for all other wheels.

-Note: Never adjust just one brake.
-It is recommended that all brakes on the camper be adjusted at the same time.
+Replace all parts and lower trailer. - Repeat procedure for other wheels.
+Never adjust just one brake.
+It is recommended that all brakes on the trailer, be adjusted at the same time.

-Beginning in 2013 most models have brakes that are self-adjusting.
+Beginning in 2013 most models have brakes that are selfadjusting.
+As you drive forward OR backward each time brake,